 Luteal phase defect: After ovulation, when the egg is fertilised, the uterine lining undergoes certain changes and prepares for the implantation.
 The Luteal phase defect is when the uterine lining does not undergo the required changes to prepare for the implantation, and hence, this could lead to failure of implantation.
 These uterine lining changes are initiated by the release of the progesterone hormone in the body.

 Thin endometrial lining: When the uterus lining is too thin, it cannot support a pregnancy.
+This is categorised as endometrial causes of infertility.
 The lining of the uterus can be checked through an ultrasound.
 However, there is some debate about what is considered too thin when it comes to the uterine lining.
 It is very rare for a woman to have an exceptionally thin uterus lining.
 So there is nothing to worry about.

 Congenital uterine abnormalities: There are a few abnormalities with the uterus like unicornuate, septate or bicornuate uterus which can severely affect pregnancy.
 If the mother is able to conceive, she is at high risk of miscarriage or even preterm births.
 Usually, with such congenital uterine abnormalities, a woman is not able to conceive and is also advised not to take the risk.